-For information about integrating with NHS Identity, see our API specifications
+For information about integrating with NHS Identity, see our guidance for developers.

 Find developer information for NHS Identity, including services offered and how to integrate and use NHS Identity, along with other help and support on the guidance for developers page.